 Lori wrote her first song when she was thirteen and hasn’t stopped writing them since.
 It wasn’t until she was 27 before she found the courage to perform them in public.
 She had seen too many people who were disillusioned because the music business hadn’t turned out the way they had hoped.

 “They seemed a little broken about it, and I knew I didn’t want to go in that direction.
 When I had my kids, I knew that they were my purpose.
 So if music wasn’t my purpose, I could stay in my kitchen.
 I thought, ‘well my kids are my job, and I can try music and see how it goes and not expect anything out of it.’”

 Lori is devoted to her family and posts about her kids and Gene on Instagram almost as much as she does her music.
 She acknowledges that without them she wouldn’t be where she is today.
-Not only did Gene’s job as a master plumber support them in the early days, but the musical inspiration she gets from her family is priceless.
+Not only did Gene’s job as a master plumber support them in the early years, but the song writing inspiration she garners from her clan is priceless.

 “My songs always have a little piece of my life in them.
 Sometimes I think they’re going to be 100% about me, but then they end up going somewhere else.
 If you’re limited to just yourself then it’s going to be harder to write the song and maybe the song won’t be as good.
 It might be a little boring.
 If the song suffers from being true, I’m not going to be true.
 I always take the song’s side first.”

 Using her life as a starting point is all well and good when you write songs like “Humble and Kind” for your children but what about songs that potentially put your husband in a negative light?
 Songs like “Stealing Kisses” and “The Bird and the Rifle” seem to point to the quiet desperation of a disintegrating marriage.

 “Life is hard.
 You have to go full force.” – Gene McKenna